sirupsen/dotfiles/README.md

 Dotfiles I have used and tweaked for the past couple of years.
 They're simple and optimized for a 13" laptop.

+They go hand in hand with my [`babushka` deps](https://github.com/sirupsen/babushka-deps) which provision my development machine.

 # Setup

 <table>